-This is an open letter from the team at Zobrist Consulting Group to HCL.
+This is an open letter from the team at Zobrist Software Group to HCL.
 HCL has been quiet and the Websphere Commerce users would like to hear from the company.
 Here’s our recommendations on how to take WCS to the next level.

 I have to admit that this holiday season has been marked by a lot of uncertainties, and even more than I could have imagined, because I was personally affected.
 Thankfully, it was not the shooting in Thousand Oaks nor the Woolsey fires that almost made us evacuate out of our home in Westlake Village, California.
 I am thankful that my family is safe and we still have a roof on our heads.